Finca 63 Airport: Non-scheduled service

 Due to the abandoned state of the runway surface (as of July 2005), especially during the aerial spraying off-season, some air charter companies may offer limited or no service to this airport.
 Emergency air ambulance flights are supported by this airport.

 Alfa Romeo Taxi Aéreo has a twin-engine Piper Aztec based at nearby Coto 47 Airport and a Cessna 206 at Golfito Airport.

 Facilities

 The airport does not have any facilities available for independent travelers.
 There are hangars on both ends of the runway intended for aerial spraying aircraft support.
 Contact the National Helicopter Service (Servicio Nacional de Helicópteros) to inquire for possible aircraft or passenger service arrangements.
 There is also a private hangar lodging an ultralight aircraft (as of July 2005) on the airfield perimeter near the runway's midpoint.
 For food and other services, there are corner stores "pulperías" in the surroundings of the airport.
-Río Claro counts with a variety of restaurants and stores, as well as lodging options.
+Río Claro has a variety of restaurants and stores, as well as lodging options.